How do you weigh what techniques and materials you will use?

 I’ve been given a wide range of materials and have grouped them according to their metal.
 The first step is to refine the various low karat gold I have been given to use.
 Some of the gold has already been melted and made into new material, but the resulting alloy is very difficult to work with.
 Melted and reclaimed 14k & 10k gold tends to result in a brassy colored gold instead of a bright buttery yellow of higher karat gold it’s also brittle and cracks, making it difficult to work with.

 Precious metal, especially gold is such a great reusable material but when it’s alloyed down to a lower karat it becomes more difficult for a studio jeweler to reuse.
 I will refine the lower mixed karats back to an almost pure 24k gold, through a chemical refining process.
 I dislike the use of chemicals but unfortunately this is one of the only options I have to refine the gold on my own.
 The result will be 22.5g of 14k/10k, to 13g of 23k.
+As I engage the other materials I will add to this question.

 How do you anticipate future uses for the materials that you are using?

-By raising the karat of the gold I hope to encourage future use of the material especially at a bench level, which will not require the assistance of a refinery, or additional fresh gold added.
+Yes, by raising the karat of the gold I hope to encourage future use of the material especially at a bench level, which will not require the assistance of a refinery, or additional fresh gold added.